bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

 ![](images/kendra-cde.drawio.png)

-Step 1 : Export your sample web pages into following file for example
+Step 1 : Export your sample web pages into following json file for example.
+For real world you will decided which fields to be exported for indexing based on requirements.

 - quarantine-isolation.json --> This will have have all required fields needed for indexing